 - Preheat the oven to 250 F. Line a 9 x 13 baking pan with non-stick foil, or spritz it with cooking spray.

-- Core and quarter the tomatoes.
+- Core (Watch a simple how-to video here, although you don't really need the fancy knife) and quarter the tomatoes.
 If any of the garlic cloves are really plump, cut them in half; otherwise, leave them whole.
 Spread the tomatoes and garlic out in the baking pan.

 - Drizzle the tomatoes with a teaspoon or two of the oil.
 Cut the butter into small pieces, and spread them out over the tomatoes.
 Finally, sprinkle the tomatoes with a pinch of salt and pepper.

 - Remove from oven and allow to cool slightly.
 Cut or tear a handful of basil leaves into pieces, and sprinkle the basil over the cooked tomatoes.
 Throw in a dash of oregano and rosemary if you wish.
-If you want the sauce chunky (as in the first photo), you can stop here; otherwise, whirl it all up in a food processor until smooth.
+If you want the sauce chunky (as in the first photo), you can either stop here or break up the tomatoes and garlic with a potato masher.
+If you want a smooth sauce, whirl it all up in a food processor.

 The length of roasting time really depends on how soft or crispy you want the tomatoes.
 They were soft and juicy and the garlic cloves were "smushable" just after two hours, but I let them in for another forty or so minutes so the tomatoes could get a bit crisp on the edges.

 This sauce also freezes beautifully.
 I love to buy a bunch of "ugly" tomatoes at the market ($1.50 a pound!
-Yay!), make a double batch of sauce, and then freeze some of it to enjoy during the winter months.
+Yay!) to make a double batch of sauce, and then freeze some of it to enjoy during the winter months.
 It's a nice reminder of warmer weather!